With a large number of companies providing products, price

-Amazon is a tough website to scrape for Beginners.
-This blog post is a step by step guide to scraping Amazon using Python Scrapy .
+Amazon is a tough website to scrape for beginners.
+Hence, through this blog post, we aim to provide an easy to understand step by step guide on how to scrape Amazon data using Python Scrapy.

-Scrapy is an application framework for crawling web sites and extracting structured/unstructured data which can be used for a wide range of applications such as data mining, information processing or historical archival.
+Scrapy is an application framework for crawling websites and extracting structured/unstructured data that can be used for a wide range of applications such as data mining, information processing or historical archival.

-As we all know, this is the age of “Data”.
-Data is everywhere, and every organisation wants to work with Data and take its business to a higher level.
-In this scenario Scrapy plays a vital role to provide Data to these organisations so that they can use it in wide range of applications.
-Scrapy is not only able to scrap data from websites, but it is able to scrap data from web services.
+Scrapy plays a vital role to provide data to organizations so that they can use it in a wide range of applications.
+Scrapy is not only able to scrap data from websites, but it is able to scrape data from web services.
 For example Amazon API, Twitter/Facebook API as well.

-- pip : pip is a python package manager tool which maintains a package repository and install python libraries, and its dependencies automatically.
-It is better to install pip according to system OS, and then try to follow the standard way for installing Scrapy.
+- pip: pip is a python package manager tool which maintains a package repository and installs python libraries, and its dependencies automatically.
+It is better to install pip according to system OS, and then try to follow the standard way of installing Scrapy.

-- lxml : This is an optional package but needs to be installed if one is willing to scrap html data. lxml is a python library which helps to structure html tree, as web pages use html hierarchy to organise information or Data.
+- lxml: This is an optional package but needs to be installed if one is willing to scrap HTML data. lxml is a python library that helps to structure HTML tree, as web pages use HTML hierarchy to organize information or Data.

 One can install Scrapy using pip (which is the canonical way to install Python packages).
 To install using Scrapy, run: